umd-dslam/Detock/README.md

 The following guide shows how to manually run Detock on a cluster of multiple machines.
 This can be time-consuming when the number of machines is large so you should use the [Admin tool](https://github.com/ctring/SLOG/wiki/Using-the-Admin-tool) instead.

 In this example, we start Detock on a cluster using the configuration in `examples/cluster.conf`.
 You need to change the IP addresses in this file to match with the addresses of your machines.
-You can add more machines by increasing either the number of replicas or the number of partitions in a replica.
-The number of machines in a replica must be the same across all replicas and equal to `num_partitions`.
+You can add more machines by increasing either the number of regions or the number of partitions in a region.
+The number of machines in a region must be the same across all regions and equal to `num_partitions`.

 After cloning and building Detock, run the following command on each machine.
 ```
-$ build/slog -config examples/cluster.conf -address <ip-address> -replica <replica-id> -partition <partition-id>
+$ build/slog -config examples/cluster.conf -address <ip-address> -region <region-id> -partition <partition-id>
 ```

 For example, assuming the machine configuration is
 ```
-replicas: {
+regions: {
     addresses: "192.168.2.11",
     addresses: "192.168.2.12",
 }
-replicas: {
+regions: {
     addresses: "192.168.2.13",
     addresses: "192.168.2.14",
 }